Cabbage Bowl with Tofu and Peanut Sauce (Video)

 Amount Per Serving: Calories: 256Total Fat: 15gSaturated Fat: 2.4gTrans Fat: 0gUnsaturated Fat: 11.8gCholesterol: 0mgSodium: 539mgCarbohydrates: 18gFiber: 6.5gSugar: 9.2gProtein: 16g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re eating this for Phase One of the South Beach Diet or another type of low-carb diet, it’s probably best to replace the agave nectar with an approved sweetener, although there’s not a huge amount of agave per serving.
-Tofu is a limited food for Phase One, but this recipe is well-within that limit.
+If you’re eating this Cabbage Bowl with Tofu and Peanut Sauce for a low-carb diet or for Phase One of the original South Beach Diet, you need to use an approved sweetener.
+Tofu is a limited food for Phase One for South Beach, but this recipe is well-within that limit.

 Find More Recipes Like This One:

 Use Bowl Meals to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe